shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 ## Modify Scripts in package.json
 ![package-json](../imgs/3/package-json.png)

 Let’s add two commands under scripts in package.json.
-You can assign a complicated command to one of those keys and then, simply run the command by entering _npm run [key name]_.
+You can assign a complicated command to one of those keys and then, simply run the command by entering `npm run [key name]`.

-You can run the application by entering “npm run dev” which actually executes _cross-env NODE-ENV=development nodemon --exec ts-node ./app.ts_.
+You can run the application by entering `npm run dev` which actually executes `cross-env NODE-ENV=development nodemon --exec ts-node ./app.ts_`.
 When file changes occur, the application will be restarted automatically thanks to nodemon.
-The script, “start” is for when you run the application in production.
+The script, **start** is for when you run the application in production.

 ## Start Express Server
 ```js